CRPEC

 Calcasieu Republican Parish Executive Committee

-When - Thursday, May tba, 2023 at 5:30 pm
+When - Monday, April 28th, 2025 at 5:30 pm

-Location - Imperial Wound Center 1727 Imperial Blvd, Lake Charles, LA 70605
+Location - The Villages at Imperial Point - 1717 Imperial Blvd , Lake Charles, LA 70605

 *Calcasieu Republican Parish Executive Committee meets the 3rd Tuesday on even Months.